AdobeDocs/uxp-indesign/src/pages/resources/recipes/html-events/index.md

 ## Additional notes
-// TODO Any difference in the way the events and events listeners work with SWC and Spectrum widgets?
+// TODO Q: Any difference in the way the events and events listeners work with SWC and Spectrum widgets?

 ## Reference material
 - <a href={`${siteConfig.uxpApiPath}/uxp-api/reference-js/Global%20Members/HTML%20Events/`}>HTML Events</a>